 I think about the strange and amazing wiring of Kim Peek the real "Rain Man" that the movie was written about, who was born with cACC as I am, and his magical gifts..

 The ideas that the SFARI study bring up are intriguing to me.
 The entire concept of brain plasticity infers that the brains of us with pACC and cACC might someday be coaxed to adapt and learn and grow in a way that improves our life's outcomes.
-I am grateful to participate in the Corpus Callosum Research Program, and will be studied next month.
-While this will largely improve my personal insight into my condition, I know the research will have a profound impact on future generations.
+I was grateful to participate in the Corpus Callosum Research Program.
+This largely improved my personal insight into my condition, I know the research will have a profound impact on future generations.